harrysonguimaraes/spring-boot-starter-with-claude/docs/deploy-checklist.md

 ### Code
 - [ ] All tests passing (`./gradlew test` — BUILD SUCCESSFUL)
-- [ ] PR approved by at least one reviewer
 - [ ] Branch up to date with `main` (no merge conflicts)
 - [ ] No debug or WIP commits in history